SunLab-GMU/SPEAKER/README.md

 After that, three syscall lists will be generated for booting, running, and shutdown phases in the folder ``speaker/profile``.
 You can also prepare the syscall lists by yourself (refer [syscall list examples](./ProfileExample) for format).

 ### Slimming Module
-1. Build and load the kernel module that could dynamically modifies the Seccomp Filter.
+1. Build and load the kernel module that could dynamically modify the Seccomp Filter.
 In ``speaker/SlimmingModule/KernelModule``:
 ```
 $ sudo make
 $ sudo ./load.sh
 ```
-2. Run the user program to start up the container, automatically identify the execution phase, and notify kernel module to update the Seccomp Filter.
+2. Run the user program to start up the container, automatically identify the execution phase, and notify the kernel module to update the Seccomp Filter.
 In ``speaker/SlimmingModule/UserProgram``:
 ```
 $ sudo make
 $ sudo ./speakeru -service SERVICE_NAME -cmd DOCKER_RUN_COMMAND